 Have a Garden to Share?

-Edinburgh Garden Partners have been creating garden partnerships across the city since 2011, and are always open to people getting involved.
+Edinburgh Garden Partners has been creating garden partnerships across the city since 2011, and is always open to people getting involved.
 At the moment, they are particularly keen to hear from those with a garden to share.

 They also want to spread the idea of shared gardening across Scotland and beyond, “We think garden sharing is such a great model,” said Debs, “with so many benefits for people involved, and would love it if more people could experience that.”